kekstee/exheres/README.md

-# kekstees exherbo repository
+# kekstee's exherbo repository

-A third party repository for the [exherbo](http://exherbo.org) Linux distribution.
+A third-party repository for the [exherbo](http://exherbo.org) Linux distribution.